 What is the District Plan?

-The current Hauraki District Plan became operative on 26 September 2014 and is the result of a review process that included extensive consultation with ratepayers and other interested parties.
+The Hauraki Section became operative on 26 September 2014 and is the result of a review process that included extensive consultation with ratepayers and other interested parties.
 It addresses issues such as:

 - effects of land use

 - natural hazards